Earn college credit while you're still in high school

-- Find out which college classes are available to you and fit into your schedule.
-Some classes may be held at your school (Dual Credit) and some may be at an LMC campus (Dual Enrollment).
+Find out which college classes are available to you and fit into your schedule.
+Some classes may be held at your school (Direct Credit) and some may be at an LMC campus (Dual Enrollment).

-- Obtain a copy of your ACT, SAT, ACCUPLACER®, or COMPASS test scores.
+- Obtain a copy of your ACT, SAT, or ACCUPLACER® test scores.

 - Review your test scores.
 Be sure you meet prerequisite requirements for your chosen courses.

 - Schedule ACCUPLACER testing if needed.
-Ask your guidance counselor whether testing is offered at your high school or visit LMC Testing Center to learn how to take placement testing through Lake Michigan College.
+Ask your guidance counselor whether testing is offered at your high school or visit LMC Assessment Center to learn how to take placement testing through Lake Michigan College.
 Early College applicants who plan to take placement testing at the Benton Harbor campus should check here for dates and times and to schedule a testing time.

 - Be sure your guidance counselor, teacher (dual credit only), and parents/guardians are supportive of you taking Early College classes.